linux-system-roles/logging/README.md

 vars.yaml stores variables which are passed to ansible to control the tasks.

-**Note:**   Currently, the role supports 3 types of logs collections: default, 'viaq' and 'example'. 'viaq' and 'example' can theoretically, both be added to the logs_collections and the specified configuration files are deployed, but rsyslog does not work properly with the configuration.
+**Note:**   Currently, the role supports 3 types of logs collections: default, 'viaq' and 'debops'. 'viaq' and 'debops' can theoretically, both be added to the logs_collections and the specified configuration files are deployed, but rsyslog does not work properly with the configuration.

 Initial conf will be supplied by default.
 User can supply another conf to be used.

-Configure the list of outputs you want to send your logs to by
+Configure the list of outputs you want to send your logs to.

 vars.yaml example:

 ```
-logging_output_list:
+If 'viaq-k8s' is in logs_collections, logging_mmk8s_* need to be specified.
+logging_mmk8s_token:
+logging_mmk8s_ca_cert:

+logging_outputs:
   - name: viaq-elasticsearch
     type: elasticsearch
-    logs_collections: [ 'viaq', 'viaq-k8s' ]
+    logs_collections:
+      - name: 'viaq'
+    # 'state' is not a mandatory field.
+Defaults to 'present'.
+      - name: 'viaq-k8s'
+      - name: 'ovirt'
+        state: 'absent'
     server_host: logging-es
     server_port: 9200
     index_prefix: project.
     ca_cert:
     cert:
     key:
-    # If 'viaq-k8s' is in logs_collections, logging_mmk8s_* need to be specified.
-    logging_mmk8s_token:
-    logging_mmk8s_ca_cert:
   - name: ovirt-elasticsearch
     type: elasticsearch
-    logs_collections: [ 'ovirt' ]
+    logs_collections:
+      - name: 'ovirt'
     server_host: logging-es-ovirt
     server_port: 9200
     index_prefix: project.ovirt-logs
     ca_cert:
     cert:
     key:
-  - name: rsyslog_remote-test **The rsyslog_remote type is not yet implemented**
-    type: rsyslog_remote
-    logs_collections: [ 'example' ]
-  - name: local-example
-    type: local
-    logs_collections: [ 'example' ]
   - name: custom_files-test
     type: custom_files
     custom_config_files: [ '/path/to/custom_A.conf', '/path/to/custom_B.conf' ]